-Set up private access in Azure App Configuration
+Set up private access (preview)

 - An Azure account with an active subscription.
 Create an account for free.